gnss-sdr/geniuss-place/_sp-blocks/10-telemetry-decoder.md

 ## Binary output

-In all Telemetry Decoder blocks, if `dump=true`, the logging of internal processing data is also delivered in [MATLAB Level 5 MAT-file v7.3](https://www.loc.gov/preservation/digital/formats/fdd/fdd000440.shtml) format, in a file with same name than `dump_filename` but terminated in `.mat` instead of `.dat`.
-This is a compressed binary file format which can be easily read with Matlab or Octave, by doing `load telemetryN.mat`, where `N` is the channel number, or in Python via the [h5py](http://docs.h5py.org/en/latest/index.html) library.
+In all Telemetry Decoder blocks, if `dump=true`, the logging of internal processing data is also delivered in [MATLAB Level 5 MAT-file v7.3](https://www.loc.gov/preservation/digital/formats/fdd/fdd000440.shtml) format, in a file with the same name than `dump_filename` but terminated in `.mat` instead of `.dat`.
+This is a compressed binary file format that can be easily read with Matlab or Octave, by doing `load telemetryN.mat`, where `N` is the channel number, or in Python via the [h5py](http://docs.h5py.org/en/latest/index.html) library.
 The stored variables are vectors with a number of columns equal to the total number of epochs (that is, tracking integration times) processed by the Telemetry Decoder block.
 The blocks store the following variables:

-* `TOW_at_current_symbol_ms`: Time of Week associated to the current symbol for each epoch, in ms (different granularity depending on the message structure for each particular signal).
+* `TOW_at_current_symbol_ms`: Time of Week associated with the current symbol for each epoch, in ms (different granularity depending on the message structure for each particular signal).
 Data type: `double`.
-* `tracking_sample_counter`: Sample counter associated to each epoch.
+* `tracking_sample_counter`: Sample counter associated with each epoch.
 Data type: `uint64_t`.
-* `TOW_at_Preamble_ms`: Time of Week associated to the preamble of the current symbol for each epoch, in ms (different granularity depending on the message structure for each particular signal).
+* `TOW_at_Preamble_ms`: Time of Week associated with the preamble of the current symbol for each epoch, in ms (different granularity depending on the message structure for each particular signal).
 Data type: `double`.
 * `nav_symbol`: Navigation message symbol $$ \{ \pm 1 \} $$, as obtained by the Tracking block, for each epoch.
 Data type: `int32_t`.
 * `PRN`: Satellite ID processed in each epoch.
 Data type: `int32_t`.